Wednesday, January 28, 2009

 The concept of an "Artist Corps" is an interesting part of President Obama's education policy.
 Of course, if artists are to teach, especially in inner-city schools, they'll have to be trained in *that* job as well as being trained artists.

 It would certainly help to keep kids interested & engaged at school, and this interest might overflow into their other classes.
 Their awareness would be enhanced, they might create mental connections that they otherwise wouldn't and see solutions & possibilities that they hadn't thought of before.
-A real open-ended endeavor, likely to pay dividends on down the road.
+A real open-ended endeavor, likely to pay dividends down the road.
 Sort of a jump-start to teach kids they can make things happen, take criticism, change things, express themselves and their world, make effective decisions, interact, concentrate, participate...and that sometimes there are no wrong answers.

 Yes we can.